When hot liquids are blended together in the blender, pressure builds up inside the container, which can cause the lid to explode from the base.

 What is the Magic Bullet Blender?

-Manufactured by Homeland Housewares, a division of the American company Alchemy Worldwide, the Magic Bullet is a hi-speed blender & mixer that “chops, mixes, blends, whips, grinds and minces.”
-Homeland Housewares markets the appliance as requiring minimal counter space while showcasing maximum versatility.
+Manufactured by Homeland Housewares, a division of the American company Alchemy Worldwide, the Magic Bullet is a hi-speed handheld blender & mixer that “chops, mixes, blends, whips, grinds and minces.”
+The appliance is marketed as requiring minimal counter space while showcasing maximum versatility.